Group Leader: Mrs. Phillips

 There is a great emphasis on communication and in order to teach various social skills such as turn taking and sharing, the children prepare and eat a snack each afternoon.
 During this time positive relationships are modelled and there is also an emphasis on the development of language and communication skills.

 The main aim of Sunflowers is to give children the skills needed to be able to effectively return to their mainstream class within 4-8 terms.

-Term 3 Topic: Stories from around the World
+Term 3 Topic: Traditional Tales from around the world.